maplemavin/docs/theming.md

 BlogPostShortExcerptStripped
 :   first 400 characters of blog post with all html tags stripped

-BlogPostRelatedContentTag
-:   the tag associated with this blog post for related content

 BlogPostPhotoUrl
 :   the URL of the first `<img>` in the blog post (see `if:BlogPostHasPhoto`)